pressoholics/prso-content-syndication-toolkit-reader/readme.txt

 = 1.22 =
 Fixed issue where reader was no longer authenicating with master site

+= 1.4 =
+Improved connection and other bugfixes

 == Upgrade Notice ==

 = 1.0.2 =